 To creating a sustainable legacy of a love of numbers

-This project uses raised beds and the garden to encompass the whole food cycle from sowing seeds to food waste.
-Weekly sessions are organised specifically through and related to the schools chosen topic area of that week in fun and interesting ways that fully meet the requirements of Liverpool Counts.
-This programme and approach encourages discovery and enquiry, a love and practical understanding of numbers, food, science, nature, & history, and the relationships between maths and all areas of life.
+This project used raised beds and the garden to encompass the whole food cycle from sowing seeds to food waste.
+Weekly sessions were organised specifically through and related to the schools chosen topic area of that week in fun and interesting ways that fully met the requirements of Liverpool Counts.
+This programme and approach encouraged discovery and enquiry, a love and practical understanding of numbers, food, science, nature, & history, and the relationships between maths and all areas of life.